esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ## Challenge: Slicing MRI Data

-Now try selecting the 20th slice from the y-axis.
+Now try selecting the 20th slice from the y-axis (load it into a variable).
+Then try selecting the 4rd slice from the x-axis (load it into a variable)

 :::::::::::::::  solution